olafkfreund/cosmic-applet-music-player/README.md

-# COSMIC Music Player Applet
+# Music Player Applet for the COSMIC™ Desktop

-A modern music player applet for the COSMIC desktop environment with MPRIS integration, providing seamless control of your music directly from the panel.
+A modern music player applet for the COSMIC™ desktop with MPRIS integration, providing seamless control of your music directly from the panel.

 ## Screenshots